 1. Effective March 18, 2020, our walk-in hour has been canceled.
 We are seeing patients starting at 8 a.m.
 BY APPOINTMENT.

-3. Please advise our staff when calling to schedule an appointment if your child or anyone in the household has traveled in the last 14 days or if they have had close contact with a person who has been confirmed or suspected of having COVID-19.
+3. Please advise our staff when calling to schedule an appointment if your child or anyone in the household has traveled outside your local area in the last 14 days or if they have had close contact with a person who has been confirmed or suspected of having COVID-19.
 Our staff will follow CDC and Health Department protocols by asking several screening questions when you call to schedule any visit regarding travel, symptoms, and potential COVID-19 cases.

 5. While we encourage you to bring only the child or children scheduled for appointments, we understand circumstances may require you to bring other children or family members to assist with the visit.
 In an effort to protect your family and the most vulnerable, we kindly ask you limit non-essential companions.